jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

-Running in a Hybrid Cloud Environment specifically means deploying your CRM, Spring Boot `ClientCache` application to a managed cloud platform environment, such as Pivotal Platform, but connect the app to an externally managed VMware GemFire cluster, i.e. the VMware GemFire cluster is running and managed off platform.
+Running in a Hybrid Cloud Environment specifically means deploying your CRM, Spring Boot `ClientCache` application to a managed cloud platform environment, such as Pivotal Platform, but connect the app to an externally managed [vmware-gemfire-name] cluster, i.e. the [vmware-gemfire-name] cluster is running and managed off platform.